You can’t say A is made of B

 Even though we are over a quarter mile into the forest, I can hear Nikko singing to David.
 She and Ning decided to sit on the porch for a last star show before our departure.
 Nikko will wait up anyway, no matter how long it takes.

 Janah and I settle into no mind.
-A great horned owl, a big tough bird common in North America and Canada.
+A great horned owl, a big tough bird common in North America and Canada, settles on a branch above me.
 Janah could not make any connection, the bird is not talking like the eagle or the smaller doves and crows that visited her.